 - For the salad

-- 4 cups upland cress or watercress surprised that I used arugula???
+- 4 cups upland cress or watercress or arugula

 - 1 large mango peeled and slivered into thin wedges, or 2 large navel oranges, peeled and sliced into thick rounds

-- Daikon or radish sprouts for garnish I used pea tendrils because they're so pretty and delicate
+- Daikon or radish sprouts for garnish or pea tendrils

 Prepare the steak and asparagus